EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

             composite algorithm.

 COMPOSITE ALGORITHM:
-          An algorithm which is a sequence of two or more component algorithms, as defined in {{sec-composite-structs}}.
+          An algorithm which is a sequence of two component algorithms, as defined in {{sec-composite-structs}}.

 DER: